Animal boarding licence

 How to apply

-Before you submit your application please contact your local dog warden to discuss your requirements.
+Before you submit your application please contact your local Animal Health and Welfare Officer to discuss your requirements.

-To apply in paper complete the appropriate form:
+To apply for a new licence or renewal of existing licence please complete the appropriate form:

-- Apply for an animal boarding licence (pdf 129KB)
+- Apply for an animal boarding licence (PDF 805KB)

-- Apply to renew an animal boarding licence (pdf 114KB)
+- Apply for an animal home boarding licence (PDF 796KB)

 Submit completed applications to Public Health team.